Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Final comments

 It would be very interesting to sharpen the above statement by lowering the differentiation order to $[\dim \G/2]+1$.
 As noticed in the Introduction, this also affects Theorem A since $\dim (\SL) = n^1-1 < n^2$.
 We leave it as an open problem for the interested reader.
 On the other hand, the new techniques in this paper are beyond the scope of \cite{GJP,JMP1,JMP2}, notably since we include nonorthogonal cocycles.
 This opens a door to investigate regularity conditions for $L_p$-multipliers in many other unimodular Lie groups.

 \textbf{Acknowledgement.} We thank Adri\'an M. Gonz\'alez-P\'erez for numerous comments and fruitful discussions.
-J. Parcet was partially supported by Europa Excelencia Grant MTM2016-81700-ERC, CSIC Grant PIE-201650E030 and ICMAT Severo Ochoa Grant SEV-2015-0554 (Spain).
+J. Parcet was partially supported by Europa Excelencia Grant MTM2016-81700-ERC, CSIC Grant PIE-201650E030, Spain Grant PID2019-107914GB-I00 and ICMAT Severo Ochoa Grant CEX2019-000904-S (Spain).
 M. de la Salle was partially supported by ANR grants GAMME and AGIRA.
+M. de la Salle and \'E. Ricard were partially supported by the ANR grant ANCG ANR-19-CE40-0002.
 Part of this work was carried out during a long term visit of J. Parcet to the Laboratoire de Math\'ematiques Nicolas Oresme at Universit\'e de Caen Normandie.
 The first-named author would like to express his gratitude to the members of the Laboratoire for their hospitality.

 10pt

 \textbf{Javier Parcet} \\ Instituto de Ciencias Matem{\'a}ticas \\ Consejo Superior de Investigaciones Cient{\'\i}ficas \\ C/ Nicol\'as Cabrera 13-15.
 28049, Madrid.
 Spain \\ \texttt{javier.parcet@icmat.es}